edwinsyarief/mipix/docs/introduction.md

 Key highlights:
 - Our game struct must satisfy the [`mipix.Game`](https://pkg.go.dev/github.com/tinne26/mipix#Game) interface, which is just like ebitengine's, but without the `Layout()` method.
-- You have to use `mipix.Run()` instead of `ebiten.Run()`.
+- You have to use [`mipix.Run()`](https://pkg.go.dev/github.com/tinne26/mipix#Run) instead of [`ebiten.RunGame()`](https://pkg.go.dev/github.com/hajimehoshi/ebiten/v2#RunGame).
-- You must always set the game's resolution before `mipix.Run()` through `mipix.SetResolution()`.
+- You must always set the game's resolution before [`mipix.Run()`](https://pkg.go.dev/github.com/tinne26/mipix#Run) through [`mipix.SetResolution()`](https://pkg.go.dev/github.com/tinne26/mipix#SetResolution).
 More advice on how to choose resolutions on the footnotes[^1].

 [^1]: Based on [Steam's surveys](https://store.steampowered.com/hwsurvey) the most common display resolution is by far 1920x1080 (full HD), with over 50% share as of 2024.
-If you are going for a 16:9 aspect ratio, then you should choose a divisor of 1920x1080, like 128x72, 160x90, 320x180, 384x216 (\*), 480x270 (\*), 640x360, 960x540 (\*), etc (the ones marked with \* are not perfectly compatible with QHD).
+If you are going for a 16:9 aspect ratio, then you should choose a resolution that's a divisor of 1920x1080, like 128x72, 160x90, 320x180, 384x216 (\*), 480x270 (\*), 640x360, 960x540 (\*) and so on (the ones marked with (\*) are not perfectly compatible with QHD).
 For other aspect ratios, you will typically go more square-ish (less wide), in which case black bars on the sides are unavoidable on common displays.
-In this case, you should only try to stick to divisors of the most common vertical resolutions.
+Here you should try to stick to common divisors of the most used vertical resolutions instead.
 For example, 360 is the greatest common divisor of 1080 (full HD) and 1440 (QHD), so that would be a great choice.
-Other divisors like 180, 120, 90, 60 and so on would be equally good choices.
-This is only some basic advice, there are some exceptions to these rules.
+Other divisors like 180, 120, 90 and 60 would be equally good choices.
+This is just basic advice, there are some exceptions to these rules.

 ## The draw model

 While the `Update()` method should be coded pretty much in the same way for both raw Ebitengine and mipix, the `Draw()` method is a different story.

 Here are the two key points you really have to engrave in your soul:
-- The canvas you receive on draw represents pixels 1-to-1.
+- The canvas you receive on `Draw()` represents pixels 1-to-1.
 Your pixel art must be drawn directly to the canvas, in its original size.
 Forget about display scaling factors and projections... *Just draw your pixel art*.
-- The canvas you receive on draw does *not* always have the same size, and it does *not* necessarily match the resolution you set at the start with `mipix.SetResolution(W, H)`.
+- The canvas you receive on `Draw()` does *not* always have the same size, and it does *not* necessarily match the resolution you set for your game with `mipix.SetResolution(W, H)`.
 This can happen due to zoom effects (which mipix handles internally), but also something as simple as moving around.
-For example, even if your resolution is 128x72, if you move around in any direction you might have to render half a pixel for one of the borders of the canvas and half a pixel for the opposite one.
-In any case, you should not be in the mindset of "render my WxH canvas", but "render all the logical area requested by mipix".
+For example: even if your resolution is 128x72, if you move around in any direction you might have to render half a pixel for one of the borders of the canvas and another half for the opposite one.
+In any case, you should not be thinking about "render my WxH canvas", but "render all the logical area requested by mipix" instead.
 - You can still render *some* elements at decimal positions and in high resolution, but we will touch on that later.

-Again: draw things one-to-one, don't assume a specific canvas resolution, just draw the area that mipix asks you to.
+Summarizing: draw things one-to-one, don't assume a specific canvas resolution, draw the area that mipix asks you to.

 **Simple image draw**
 ```Golang